Smoked Steak

 Using paper towels, pat the steak dry on all sides.
 Generously season steaks with beef seasoning.

-Place the steaks into the preheated smoker directly onto the hot grill grate and close the lid.
+Place the steaks into preheated smoker directly on the hot grill grate and close the lid.
 Smoke until the internal temperature of the meat reaches 115 degrees Fahrenheit.
-This should take 30-45 minutes, and be sure to flip the steaks after 15 minutes of cooking.
+This should take 30-45 minutes, and be sure to flip the steaks after 15 minutes.

 Remove the steaks from the smoker, place them on a pan and cover it with aluminum foil.

 Crank up the heat on your smoker to 450 degrees Fahrenheit.
-Once preheated, place the steaks back inside the smoker, directly on the grill grates.
+Once heated, place the steaks back inside the smoker, directly on the grill grates.

 Cook them for 3 minutes at high heat then flip the steaks and cook for another 3 minutes, or until your desired doneness.

-Remove the steaks from the smoker and allow them to rest for 10 minutes.
+Remove the steaks from the smoker and allow to rest for 10 minutes before serving to redistribute juices.

 How do I know when my steak is done?